DanielGothenburg/Repotorunexampleaction/README.md

 # Repotorunexampleaction
+The idea is that any changes to this file should trigger the workflow.
+However does not always happen (a change to this file means it gets pushed to the repo.
+And the action tirggers on push)

 This repo is used to run the example action created within another repo called ello-world-docker-action.
 The action in that repo is called HelloWorldAll.
 Name of action is found in the metadatafile for that action.
 The metadatafile (found in repo ello-world-docker-action) is called action.yml